 In the excellent companion app, Garmin Connect, the Vivofit 4 automatically records sports like running and can highlight long walks as a distinct activity.
 It’s still waterproof, but if you want to, you can wear it nonstop for the whole year because the battery lasts that long.

-The Fitbit Charge 4 has built-in GPS, which allows for precise distance monitoring while doing outdoor activities like walking.
-Previously, you had to connect your Fitbit Charge band to your phone to use the GPS for these workouts, but with the Charge 4, you can leave your phone at home while you go for a stroll.
+The Fitbit Charge 5 has built-in GPS, which allows for precise distance monitoring while doing outdoor activities like walking.
+Previously (Charge 3), you had to connect your Fitbit Charge band to your phone to use the GPS for these workouts, but with the Charge 5, you can leave your phone at home while you go for a stroll.

 Of course, that’s just one of the many features that Fitbit’s latest Charge device has to bring.
 Fitbit’s latest Active Zone Minutes functionality, as well as precise move and sleep tracking, 24/7 heart rate monitoring, and Fitbit’s new Active Zone Minutes feature, are also included.
+Newly added always-on display feature is a great plus.
 This app uses the heart rhythm to monitor your progress against the NHS-recommended 150 minutes of exercise a week for adults.
 Active Zone Minutes is ideal if you wish to set a secondary objective in addition to your regular move count.